MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/hash-indexes-for-memory-optimized-tables.md

 The preceding `INSERT` loop does the following:

 - Inserts unique values for the primary key index, and for *ix_OrderSequence*.
-- Inserts a couple hundred thousands rows which represent only 8 distinct values for `StatusCode`.
+- Inserts a couple hundred thousands rows which represent only eight distinct values for `StatusCode`.
 Therefore there is a high rate of value duplication in index *ix_StatusCode*.

 For troubleshooting when the bucket count is not optimal, examine the following output of the SELECT from **sys.dm_db_xtp_hash_index_stats**.
 For these results we added `WHERE Object_Name(h.object_id) = 'SalesOrder_Mem'` to the SELECT copied from section D.1.